kensonjohnson/static-markdown-blog-react/README.md

 npm run build
 ```

-The build artifacts will be in the `dist` directory.
+The build artifact will be the `dist` directory.

 ## Deployment